Growth Hormone & Anti-Aging

 Intravenous: 500–1000 mg diluted in 250–500 mL normal saline; infuse over 1–4 hours under clinical supervision.
 Slowing the drip rate resolves the flush/nausea/chest-tightness that are rate-dependent infusion reactions.

-For full reconstitution tables and syringe math, see the NAD+ 1000 mg Dosage Protocol.
+For full reconstitution tables, supply planning, and syringe math, see the NAD+ 500 mg and NAD+ 1000 mg dosage protocols.

 Safety Profile